 HOW DO YOU STAY MOTIVATED?

 I set goals for myself, often times too many.
 I’ll then set a schedule for these goals before each week.
-Creating art is very similar to starting a business or staying in shape, as it’s important to stick to your schedule.When you have goals you are passionate about, motivation seems to come a little easier.
+Creating art is very similar to starting a business or staying in shape, as it’s important to stick to your schedule..

 Now don’t get me wrong, its not all “rainbows and unicorns” over here.
 I have made many sacrifices.
 I’ve had many long hard days and sleepless nights creating and building, when I’d rather be surfing or out with friends.
 But ultimately, I want to spend the rest of my days doing something I really enjoy.
 I finally feel that I am on the right track.
 That in itself, is motivating enough.